This page contains instructions for project maintainers about how our setup works, making releases, creating packages, etc.

 This workflow is run to publish wheels to PyPI and TestPyPI (for testing only).
-Archives will be pushed to TestPyPI on every commit to the master branch and tagged releases, and to PyPI for tagged releases only.
+Archives will be pushed to TestPyPI on every commit to the main branch and tagged releases, and to PyPI for tagged releases only.

 release-drafter.yml(Drafts the next release notes)

 This workflow is run to update the next releases notes as pull requests are merged into the main branch.

 This workflow is run weekly to check all external links in plaintext and HTML files.
 It will create an issue if broken links are found.